RemiSlanina/compassio-api/contributing.md

 ---

+## 🕊️ A Note on Climate and Culture

+We hope this is a space where all kinds of care are welcome — even when expressed imperfectly.

+You do not need perfect language to belong here.
+If you are learning, grieving, reaching, or trying — you are welcome.
+Mistakes made with care are part of growth.

+We invite thoughtfulness, not fear.
+We honor critique, not cruelty.

+Some of us move slowly.
+Some carry pain.
+Some don’t always know what to say.
+That’s part of this, too.

+Let us hold each other gently, and build something worth offering.

+---

 We’re glad you’re here.
 Let this project become a place of ethical kinship.
 A compass, carried by many hands.